ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-682/CWE-191/README.md

 ## Non-Compliant Code Example

-Using a `numpy.int64` can cause an unintentional flip of its sign when reaching the maximum number that can be store as demonstrated in `noncompliant01.py`.
+Using a `numpy.int64` can cause an unintentional flip of its sign when reaching the maximum number that can be stored as demonstrated in `noncompliant01.py`.

 *[noncompliant01.py](noncompliant01.py):*